chef-boneyard/chef-web-docs-2016/includes_ctl_chef_solo/includes_ctl_chef_solo_non_root.rst

    # chef-solo privilege specification
    chef ALL=(ALL) NOPASSWD: /usr/bin/chef-solo

 where ``chef`` is the name of the non-root user.
-This allows |chef solo| to run any command on the node without requiring a password.
+This would allow |chef solo| to run any command on the node without requiring a password.